Coronavirus Update:What patients and families need to know

-The Pediatric Rheumatology Fellowship Program at Children’s National is an ACGME-accredited, three-year training program for physicians who have completed their general pediatric training at an ACGME-accredited institution.
+The Pediatric Rheumatology Fellowship Program at Children’s National Hospital (CNH) is an ACGME-accredited, three-year training program for physicians who have completed their general pediatric training at an ACGME-accredited institution.
 The program is affiliated with the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) at the National Institutes of Health (NIH).
-Fellows are selected on the basis of excellent credentials, motivation and a strong interest in academic rheumatology.
+Fellows are selected based on excellent credentials, motivation and a strong interest in academic rheumatology.

 The goals of the program are to provide:

 - Comprehensive clinical training in all aspects of pediatric rheumatology in infants, children, adolescents and young adults.

 - An outstanding environment and support for clinical, translational and basic laboratory research training to prepare individuals for an academic career in rheumatology.

 - Opportunities to develop skills for educating patients, families and other trainees.